CleasbyCode/pdvps/README.md

 $
 ```

-Once your file has been embedded within the PNG image, it's ready to be shared (tweeted) or '*executed*' whenever you want to extract and open/play/run (depending on media type) your embedded file.
+Once your file has been embedded within the PNG image, it's ready to be shared (tweeted) or "*executed*" whenever you want to extract and open/play/run (depending on media type) your embedded file.

 You can also upload and share the PNG image to *some popular image hosting sites, such as [***Flickr***](https://www.flickr.com/), [***ImgBB***](https://imgbb.com/), [***Imgur***](https://imgur.com/a/zF40QMX), [***ImgPile***](https://imgpile.com/), [***ImageShack***](https://imageshack.com/), [***PostImage***](https://postimg.cc/xcCcvpLJ), etc. **Not all image hosting sites are compatible, e.g. [***ImgBox***], [***Reddit***](https://github.com/CleasbyCode/pdvrdt).*